 Connect State:

-- What is Connect State: Connect State Indicates the router is waiting for the TCP connection to be completed.
+- What is Connect State: Connect State indicates the router is waiting for the TCP connection to be completed.
 If successful, an OPEN message is sent.

-- What happens in the BGP Connect state: In the BGP Connect state, routers wait for a successful TCP connection.
+- What happens in the BGP Connect state: Routers wait for a successful TCP connection.
 If this is achieved, an OPEN message is sent, and the router moves to OpenSent.
-If the connection fails, it goes back to Active.
-If the ConnectRetry timer expires without a successful connection, BGP tries again by resetting the ConnectRetry and initiating a new TCP three-way handshake.
-The process continues until either a successful connection is established or BGP is reset, in which case it will return to idle.
+If the connection fails, it goes to Active.
+If the ConnectRetry timer expires while in Connect, the router transitions to Active, restarts ConnectRetry, and attempts TCP again.

 Active State:

-- When a BGP enters Active State: When BGP fails to establish a connection in the Connect state.
+- When a BGP enters Active State: When BGP fails to establish a connection in the Connect state or when ConnectRetry expires.

 OpenSent State:

-- What is OpenState: After the TCP session is set up, the router waits for an OPEN message to confirm all parameters.
-If there are no errors, a BGP keepalive message is sent.
+- What is OpenSent State: After the TCP session is set up, the router waits for an OPEN message to confirm all parameters.
+If there are no errors, a BGP KEEPALIVE message is sent.

 - When a BGP enters OpenSent State: After BGP has successfully established a TCP connection with its peer in the Connect or Active state.